sandyalta/AirAsiaProject/README.md

 # AirAsiaProject
-This project on purposes for technical test on Senio Sofware Engineer (Front End) in Air Asia Super Apps
+This project on purposes for technical test on Senior Sofware Engineer (Front End) in Air Asia Super Apps